 The Norwin Board of Education appointed Dr. William H. Kerr as Superintendent of Schools for a five-year term, beginning July 1, 2010 through June 30, 2015.
 Dr. Kerr serves on the Boards of Directors for the Norwin School District Community Foundation, Norwin Community Foundation, Norwin Chamber of Commerce, and the Westmoreland County Public Healthcare Consortium.
-Dr. Kerr serves as Chairman of the Professional Advisory Committee for the Central Westmoreland Career and Technology Center.
+Dr. Kerr serves as a member of the Professional Advisory Committee for the Central Westmoreland Career and Technology Center.
 Recently, Dr. Kerr was appointed to serve as a member of the Board of Directors for the Economic Growth Connection of Westmoreland County.

 Dr. Kerr earned a Bachelor's of Science degree in elementary education from Slippery Rock State College in 1973 and a Master’s of Science education degree from Duquesne University in 1978.
 He holds Pennsylvania elementary and secondary principal certifications from Duquesne University and the Superintendent's Letter of Eligibility from the University of Pittsburgh.